AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. _open_from_project:

 :menuselection:`File --> Open From Project...`
-  Moves the focus to the :ref:`omni_search` field, where you can immediately start typing part of the file name you wish to open.
+  Move the focus to the :ref:`omni_search` field, where you can immediately start typing part of the file name you want to open.
 This is the fastest way to select files to open.

 .. index:: menu; file --> open from host
 .. _Open_From_Host:

 :menuselection:`File --> Open From Host...`
   Open a file selector dialog where you can specify a remote host, as defined in :ref:`The_remote_configuration_dialog`.
-You have access to a remote host file system, can specify a file which can be edited in GPS.
-When you hit the save button or menu, the file will be saved on the remote host.
+If you have access to a remote host file system, you can specify a file which can be edited in GPS.
+When you press the save button or menu item, the file will be saved on the remote host.

-  See also :ref:`Using_GPS_for_Remote_Development` for a more efficient way to work locally on remote files.
+  See :ref:`Using_GPS_for_Remote_Development` for a more efficient way to work locally on remote files.

 .. index:: menu; file --> recent

 :menuselection:`File --> Recent`
-  Open a sub menu containing a list of the ten most recent files opened in GPS, so that you can reopen them easily.
+  Open a submenu containing a list of the ten most recent files opened in GPS.

 .. index:: menu; file --> save

 :menuselection:`File --> Save`
-  Save the current source editor if needed.
+  Save the file corresponding to current source editor, if there are changes.

 .. index:: menu; file --> save as

 :menuselection:`File --> Save As...`
-  Same current file under a different name, using the file selector dialog.
+  Save the current file under a different name, using the file selector dialog.  :ref:`The_File_Selector`.
-  :ref:`The_File_Selector`.

 .. index:: menu; file --> save more

 :menuselection:`File --> Save More`
-  Give access to extra save capabilities:
+  Give access to additional save capabilities:

   - :menuselection:`File --> Save More --> All`
-     Save all items, including projects, etc...
+     Save all items, including projects.

   - :menuselection:`File --> Save More -->Desktop`
      Save the desktop to a file.
-The desktop includes information about files, graphs, ... and their window size and position in GPS.
-The desktop is saved per top level project, so that if you reload the same project you get back to the same situation you were in when you left GPS.
-Instead, if you load a different project another desktop will be loaded (or the default desktop).
-Through the :index:`preference <preferences; general --> save desktop on exit>` :menuselection:`General-->Save Desktop On Exit`, you can also automatically save this desktop when you quit GPS.
+The desktop includes information about files, graphs and their window sizes and positions in GPS.
+One desktop is saved per top level project so that when you reload the same project you get back to into the same state you were in when you left GPS.
+If you load a different project, another desktop will be loaded (or the default desktop).
+You can also request GPS to automatically save this desktop when you quit with the :index:`preference
+     <preferences; general --> save desktop on exit>`
+     :menuselection:`General-->Save Desktop On Exit`.

 .. index:: menu; file --> change directory